pivotal/docs-tap/scc/pre-built-image.md

 ## <a id="examples"></a> Examples

-Aside from the gotchas outlined in the following section, it's transparent to the supply chain how you came up with the image being provided.
+Aside from the gotchas outlined in the following section, it's transparent to the supply chain how you come up with the image provided.

-In the following examples below, VMware showcases a couple ways that you can build container images for a Java-based application and complete the supply chains all the way to a running service.
+In the following examples below, VMware showcases a couple ways that you can build container images for a Java-based application and complete the supply chains to a running service.

-### <a id="NAME"></a> Dockerfile
+### <a id="dockerfile"></a> Dockerfile

-Perhaps the most common way of building container images, with a Dockerfile you can select a base image, on top of which certain operations must occur, such as compiling code, mutating the contents of the file system to a final container image that has our application built and any required runtime dependencies.
+Using a Dockerfile is the most common way of building container images.
+You can select a base image, on top of which certain operations must occur, such as compiling code, mutating the contents of the file system to a final container image that has our application built and any required runtime dependencies.

-Here you leverage the `maven` base image for compiling our application code, and then the very minimal distroless `java17-debian11` image for providing a JRE that can run our built application.
+Here you use the `maven` base image for compiling our application code, and then the minimal distroless `java17-debian11` image for providing a JRE that can run our built application.

 With the image built, you push it to a container image registry, and then reference it in the Workload.

-1. Create a Dockerfile that describes how to build our application and make it available as a container image
+1. Create a Dockerfile that describes how to build our application and make it available as a container image:

     ```Dockerfile
     ARG BUILDER_IMAGE=maven